ImSpxrsh/StockFinder/README.md

 * Windows Device or MAC device with WineBottler (USE AT RISK) installed (Intel Based Mac's with Windows Using Bootcamp Work To)
 * Windows Server 16+ or Windows 10+

-**Running the Application**
-Just have JRE 21 installed and a windows machine to run this app!

 **How To Use**
 When promted to for a stock symbol